 Step 8: Campus Visit

 As an applicant you are encouraged to visit the College.
 Student-guided tours of the classrooms, studios, and residential housing, and discussions about portfolio preparation, programs of study, student life, and financial assistance will be provided.
 To schedule an appointment, please call the Office of Undergraduate Admission at 410.225.2222.
-The office is open Monday through Friday, 9 am to 4:30 pm.
-For information on campus tours and Open House programs, please learn more about visiting MICA.
+The office is open Monday through Friday, 9:00 am to 4:30 pm.
+Learn more about visiting MICA.

 Admission Dates and Deadlines

-- February 1 Application deadline to be considered for priority admission and competitive scholarships (applications received after this date will be considered until April 1 if space is available)
+- February 1 Application deadline to be considered for priority admission and competitive scholarships.

 - May 1 Candidate Reply Date: tuition and housing deposits due